 Prospective jurors are assigned to panels, smaller groups from which jurors are selected.
 The jurors are briefed by the judge and questioned by attorneys for both sides until the jurors who will hear the case are chosen.
 It is possible for prospective jurors to be sent to court more than once during their week of service.

 Getting Paid for Jury Service:

 Jurors are paid for their service.
-Each prospective juror sent to a court receives $6.00 for the first day.
-If you are instructed to return to court another day, you will receive forty dollars ($40) per day beginning the second day of service and thereafter until the trial has concluded.
+Each prospective juror sent to a court receives $20.00 for the first day.
+If you are instructed to return to court another day, you will receive fifty-eight dollars ($58) per day beginning the second day of service and thereafter until the trial has concluded.

 Payment is processed at the end of the jury service, and a check is mailed to each juror within two to three weeks upon termination of your jury service.

 A Day in the Life of a Juror: